DMV Point System in MissouriCompare Car Insurance Quotes in 3 Steps

 To learn what infractions can receive points and how many are assessed for various violations, consult the Point System Violation Description Table.
 (You will need the free Adobe Reader to download and read this file.)

 Driving record point accumulation is a serious matter.

-- If you accumulate four or more points in a 12-month period, the Driver Licensing Division will send you a warning letter stating that you are in danger of losing your driving privileges.
+- If you accumulate 4 or more points in a 12-month period, the Driver Licensing Division will send you a warning letter stating that you are in danger of losing your driving privileges.

-- If you accumulate eight or more points in an 18-month period, your driver's license will be suspended for 30 days.
-If you've previously had your license suspended for accumulating too many points, you'll lose your driving privileges for 60 days on the second suspension and 90 days on any subsequent suspensions.
+- If you accumulate 8or more points in an 18-month period, your driver's license will be suspended for 30 days.
+If you've previously had your license suspended for accumulating too many points, you'll lose your driving privileges for 60 days on the 2nd suspension and 90 days on any subsequent suspensions.

-- If you accumulate 12 or more points in 12 months, 18 or more points in 24 months, or 24 or more points in 36 months, your Missouri driver's license will be suspended for one year.
+- If you accumulate 12 or more points in 12 months, 18 or more points in 24 months, or 24 or more points in 36 months, your Missouri driver's license will be revoked for 1 year.

 You cannot drive while your license is suspended unless you've applied for a limited driving privilege permit.
 This permit allows you to drive to school, work, doctor's appointments, or other essential activities.
 However, not all drivers are eligible to receive such a permit.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DOR.
 This report will also show points against your license and, in some cases, information on any accidents you have had.